tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 A popup box will then appear.
 Follow the instructions on-screen, and when the time comes, select the *manual configuration* option and complete the wizard.
 Make sure you select the same Python version as the one you selected earlier.
 Click *Next*, and PythonAnywhere will then set up your web app, redirecting you to an updated *Web app* page, complete with a green button to reload the app.

-In a new tab or window in your Web browser, go visit your PythonAnywhere subdomain at the address `http://<username>.pythonanywhere.com`.
+In a new tab or window in your web browser, go visit your PythonAnywhere subdomain at the address `http://<username>.pythonanywhere.com`.
 You should be presented with the [default `Hello, World!` webpage, as shown below](#hello-world).
 This is because the WSGI script is currently serving up this simple page, and not your Django application.
 This is the next thing we need to work on -- updating the WSGI to serve your Django app instead!

 {#hello-world}
 ![The default PythonAnywhere *hello world* webpage.](images/ch-deploy-hello-world.png)